gedge-platform/gs-linkhq/README.md

   - Choosing load balancing method

-## Resource Allocation Policy

-Information for decide resource allocation policy
+The information considered to decide the policy is as follows.

 - Offloading service definition
   1. CPU specification